-This guide will help you navigate the world of kitchen tools, and help you choose some basic, quality equipment to help make your cooking life easier.
+This guide will help you navigate the world of kitchen tools and help you choose some essential quality equipment to make your cooking life easier.

-When selecting kitchen tools and equipment for your home kitchen, always keep in mind that you want them to be easy to clean and maintain, (and maybe even repair).
+When selecting cooking tools and utensils for your home kitchen, always keep in mind that you want them to be easy to clean and maintain - and maybe even repair.

-This is why for most things such as bowls etc., I will always recommend using stainless steel.
+This is why, for most things, I always recommend using stainless steel.

-Sticking with higher quality equipment may cost more upfront, but if taken care of will last you many years of everyday use!
+Sticking with higher quality cooking tools and utensils may cost more upfront, but if taken care of, it will last you many years of everyday use!

 Knives

 What's a kitchen without knives!?
-While there is virtually a whole world of kitchen knives available to you, you really only need two knives to get started.
+While there is virtually a whole world of kitchen knives available to you, you really only need two knives to get started with your cooking tools and utensils collection.

 Pick a good quality knife that feels comfortable in your hand, and very important, isn't too heavy!
 Heavy knives get uncomfortable quickly, especially if you only cook occasionally.